 Two levels of continuous, permanent exhibition space will be housed in the floating box.
 It will include five exhibition areas dedicated to 134 thematic chapters on the history and individual aspects of football.
 It will use multimedia and interactive components including media tables, LED screens, digital imaging buyer, 3D animations, and vision, hearing and sensing stations.

 The exterior of the box-like shell will feature a perforated metal facade with a hexagonal pattern similar to that of a traditional football.
 The facade can be used as a backdrop to display live football matches and other football-related events.
-A 60m² full-colour, high-resolution LED wall will also be installed on the eastern facade of the building above the entrance to add to the communicative and interactive element of the building.
+A 60m² full-colour, a high-resolution LED wall will also be installed on the eastern facade of the building above the entrance to add to the communicative and interactive element of the building.

 The DFB Football Museum is being constructed on a 6,000m² former bus terminal site opposite the Central Railway Station.
 The site is owned by the City of Dortmund.